IS-UMK/MP-2022-JPRO-EXAMPLE-ENG/README.md

 int tab[2][2][3] = {1,[0][0][2]=100,1};

-/* Powyższa inicjacja odpowiada tej:                                 */
-int tab[2][2][3] = {
+/* The above array initialization corresponds to this one            */ int tab[2][2][3] = {
 	{ {1,0,100},{1,0,0} },
 	{ {0,0,0},{0,0,0} },